peterlacko/gooddata-ui/docs/ht_create_visualization_programmatically.md

 }
 ```

-6. Prepare a resultSpec
+6. Prepare resultSpec.
    A resultSpec object is optional but it is used in this procedure for learning purposes.
-In this example, you are going to add a resultSpec object to define the attribute sort.
-To reference the attribute, the attribute localIdentifier created inside the AFM will be used.
+In this example, you add a resultSpec object to define the attribute sort.
+To reference the attribute, the attribute `localIdentifier`, created inside the AFM, will be used.

 ```javascript
 ...